Areas of funding focus:

 For more program information, please contact email@example.com or 1-800-387-8679 ext.
 253.

-The following awards will be offered in 2019.
-Award recipients will be announced in July.
+The following awards were offered in 2019.
+Award recipients were announced in October.

 This fund was established in 1949 by the CPA in honour of Constance Beattie who died in a plane crash at the age of 24 while serving as a dedicated physiotherapist in Canada’s north.
 The bursary is administered by the Physiotherapy Foundation of Canada.
 Bursaries are made available to successful applicants for continuing education courses that are relevant to their career goals.